-c) Less Than Significant - Wetlands and Others Water Coordination Summary nursery sites due to General Plan Action NR5.3, Wetlands and Riparian Buffers.
-Action NR5.3 states that any development shall maintain a setback of 150 feet from any open water courses, such as Prairie Creek.
-This standard Action in the Genera Plan reduces the potential impacts for Biological Resources that are found in wetlands and riparian areas.
+Project implementation will not result in alterations (removal) of natural plant or wildlife communities.
+The proposed split of this property will not interfere with the movement of any native resident or migratory fish or wildlife species, or result in impacts to established native resident or migratory wildlife corridors.
+The project will not affect the use of native wildlife nursery sites due to General Plan Action NR5.3, Wetlands and Riparian Buffers.
+Action NR5.3 states that any development shall maintain a setback of 150 feet from any open water courses.
+This standard Action in the General Plan reduces the potential impacts for Biological Resources that are found in wetlands and riparian areas.
+For this reason, a less than significant impact is anticipated.